zzzbitz/IDO/Reviewer-6YuD/Reviewer-6YuD.md

   </tbody>
 </table>

 <center>Table 1.
 The AUC values of Loss and Wrong Event.
-The experiment is conducted under the setting with ResNet18, with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
-The experiment was performed on a single A100 80GB, repeated 5 times</center>
+The experiment is conducted under the setting with ResNet18, with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.</center>

 ### Figure 1